inspec/inspec-aws/docs/resources/aws_hosted_zones.md

 ## Matchers

-This InSpec audit resource has the following special matchers.
+This InSpec audit resource uses the following special matcher.
 For a full list of available matchers, please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

 #### should